 France ready to offer Ukraine security guarantees

 France is willing to enter security agreements with Ukraine to “prevent possible future aggressions,” the country’s foreign ministry said in a statement on Tuesday.
-The statement lends credence to earlier reports that the Western powers are considering entering a military pact with Kiev.
+The statement lends credence to earlier reports that Western powers are considering entering a military pact with Kiev.

 “France, together with its partners, is continuing to reflect on the best way to support Ukraine over the long term and in all areas,” read a statement on the ministry’s website.
 "France is ready to enter into agreements with Ukraine aimed at providing it with security guarantees that will help it defend itself in the long term and prevent potential future aggressions."